Stroke Secondary to Carotid Stenosis

 Which doctor treats stroke secondary to carotid stenosis?

-Stroke Secondary to Carotid Stenosis is usually treated by specialists in neurosurgeon.
+Stroke Secondary to Carotid Stenosis is usually treated by specialists in neurologist, critical care and intensive care specialist, general practitioner, emergency physician, nurse, neurosurgeon, pediatric neurologist, acupuncturist.